 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-A case of neutralizing antibodies against FXIII was reported in the postmarketing clinical study.
-The patient received prophylactic treatment with Corifact for ten years.
+A case of neutralizing antibodies against FXIII was reported in an open enrollment clinical study.
+The patient received prophylactic treatment with CORIFACT for ten years.
 Concomitant medications included interferon for hepatitis C infection.
 This patient presented with bruising, and post-infusion FXIII levels were found to be lower than expected.
 Over several weeks, FXIII recovery values decreased, so the dose and frequency of treatments were increased.
 Neutralizing antibodies to FXIII were detected, interferon treatment was discontinued, and the subject underwent plasmapheresis.
 Within a month, neutralizing antibodies were no longer detectable, FXIII recovery levels improved, and the previous prophylactic regimen was resumed.